 Minors in the State of Texas can acquire three separate types of license, each granted different driving privileges.
 These license types are:

 If you are at least 15 years of age, have completed the required driver education classroom training, and meet all other licensing requirements, you can apply for a learner license.
 With this license, you will be able to drive while supervised by a licensed individual 21 years of age or older so that you can gain invaluable experience behind the wheel.
 With this learner license, you can practice and gain the experience necessary to obtain your provisional license.
 A learner license expires on the applicant’s 18th birthday party.

 Minor Restricted Driver License (MRDL)

 Also known as a “hardship license,” an MRDL is good for one year (it expires on the applicant’s next birthday), and applies to individuals who qualify based on specific criteria.
-Typically, qualified individuals are at least 15 years of age, meet standard licensing and driver education requirements, and demonstrate a need to drive based on some sort of hardship or qualifying factor.
+Typically, qualified individuals are at least 15 years of age, meet standard licensing and Texas driver education requirements, and demonstrate a need to drive based on some sort of hardship or qualifying factor.
 With a minor restricted driver license, minors can drive to and from school, or to and from a place of employment.
 If you believe that you qualify for a Texas MRDL, inquire about teenage driving laws at your local DPS office to learn more.

 A provisional license applies to all minors, and expires on the applicant’s 18th birthday.
 With a provisional license, individuals no longer require adult supervision.
 However, they are still subject to curfews and passenger limitations.
 If you are the holder of a provisional Texas drivers license, you cannot:

 - Drive between midnight and 5AM, except in the case of an emergency or for school-related activities

-- Cannot carry more than one passenger under the age of 21, and cannot carry a minor passenger who is not an immediate family member
+- With more than one passenger in the vehicle under the age of 21 who is not a family member.

 - May not drive while operating or using a cellphone or wireless device